yeshua453/website/docs/controls/navigationrail.md

 ### `indicator_shape`

 The shape of the navigation rail's indicator.
-More information on possible values [here](/docs/controls/alertdialog#shape).
+The value is an instance of [`OutlinedBorder`](/docs/reference/types/outlinedborder) class.

 The default shape is a `StadiumBorder`.